 I earned 73,293 miles/points using my Sears Citi card this year which pays one pt/mile for every dollar spent.
 Last month I spent over $13,000 on my card, and paid the balance off as usual so I do not accrue any interest, with the intention of requesting an iPad II next month that was approx.

 90,000 points on the Sears Citi Bank Shop Your Way Rewards website.
 I wanted the iPad to use as a baby monitor because we our expecting our first child in September, a baby girl!
 Well, low & behold Sears & Citi bank cancelled my card two days ago for absolutely no reason other than to avoid paying me the miles/points I had earned by using their credit card.
 Is this legal?

 Do I have any recourse?
 Consumers please be leery of this shady practice.
 It irks me beyond disbelief that two reputable companies such as Sears & Citi bank would participate in such a wrongful practice; talk about blind-sided.
 Here is they're fine print which basically gives them the opportunity to *** if they want to by cancelling your account at anytime...

 If your membership is terminated (including if your Account is closed), or if you decide to cancel your membership in Sears Choice Rewards, all accumulated Points will be forfeited. ---All I can say is Wow! & Ouch!!
 This is terribly unethical, unjust, & wrong.

 Another case of big banks and big industry bending over the lower to middle class.
 I'm going to try to take this to my local news outlets and see if I can alert the rest of my community here in Austin, TX or better yet nationwide.

-Review about: Sears Rewards Program.
+Product or Service Mentioned: Sears Rewards Program.